 Healthcare is also seeing an impact from chatbots already, in providing medical advice via websites and apps.
 As deep learning methods improve, this area is expanding rapidly, with personal healthcare virtual assistants being used with patients for recognizing symptoms, checking on medication adherence and mental health and wellbeing, from companies that aim to empower patients and allow more efficient use of doctors time.

 The future impact of chatbots will be seen in the vast amounts of data collected by people using them, which allows for further disruptions in how humans and machines interact – which could completely change how we interact with the mobile devices and the internet as we know them today.

 AI disrupting the financial sector

 Finance has been named as a key industry to see huge disruption by AI, as deep learning tools and techniques become more widespread and accessible, companies are using algorithms to make better stock market predictions, move data more securely, and detect fraudulent activity quicker to make smart actions in real time.

-The integration of chatbots in finance is set to have a big impact too: robo-advisors for banks will analyze and understand how customers are spending, investing and making financial decisions, to provide a more personalized service to account holders, as well as simplifying communications by using natural language processing and human-like reasoning.
+The integration of chatbots in finance is set to have a big impact too: Robo-advisors for banks will analyze and understand how customers are spending, investing and making financial decisions, to provide more personalized service to account holders, as well as simplifying communications by using natural language processing and human-like reasoning.

-Using deep learning for data mining will allow the intelligent analysis of large amounts raw data, turning it into useful information.
+Using deep learning for data mining will allow the intelligent analysis of large amounts of raw data, turning it into useful information.
 In financial services, such as banking and trading, data mining allows businesses to learn more about their customers, develop better marketing strategies, increase sales and decrease costs.